bl33h/bl33h/README.md

 </div>

-## <div align="center">I'm Sara, a computer science student based in Guatemala with a strong passion for the technologies related to the data base construction and UI/UX 🛸</div>
+## <div align="center">My name is Sara, I'm 21 and a junior computer science student based in Guatemala.
+I have a strong passion for the technologies related to QA and AI (: </div>

-- 🏵️ You can check my personal website [here](https://whosbl33h.netlify.app/)
+- 🧿 You can check my personal website [here](https://whosbl33h.netlify.app/)

-- 💫 I’m currently working on a [few shaders](https://github.com/bl33h/outOfSpaceShaders)
+- 🌀 I’m currently working on a [a compiler](https://github.com/bl33h/languageDesign)

-- 🌀 I’m currently learning how to use Blender

-- ❓ Ask me about anything related to art, i love the topic!
+- 🪼 Ask me about anything related to art, i love the topic!
+You can also check my [drawings account](https://www.instagram.com/arasartara/)

-- 🍂 I tend to use tabs over spaces

 <br/>